les bennett fact file

 he could make an appearance for Tottenham, he was called up to the Army

 to fight in World War II serving in Burma, India and Egypt.
-He

 played during World War II as a guest player for Torquay

-United and Distillery and
+United and Distillery, also

-represented the Northern Ireland Regional League against the League
+representing the Northern Ireland Regional League against the League

 Football League South, where hit a hat-trick on his first team debut on